 6. My Old Flame By Charlie Parker

 Another great classical saxophone music is My Old Flame by Charlie Parker.
-The song was written by Arthur Johnson and Sam Coslow.
+Arthur Johnson and Sam Coslow wrote the song.
 The song was recorded on 4th November 1947.
 Charlie Parker was a famous composer and Jazz saxophonist.
 He was a top star in the development of Bebop.
 Parker was responsible for introducing revolutionary ideas like rapid passing chords.
 He introduced modern jazz that paved the way for music in the 20th century.

 7. Oh Lady Be Good by Charlie Parker and Lester Young